Meet The Team

 Following a skiing accident which resulted in multiple structure damage to my knee.
 I had to have knee surgery twice and lots of physiotherapy routinely, pre and post operatively.
 It was there I discovered the gap between being able to walk around and perform in my sport to the level I had done before the accident.
 This inspired me to study a degree in Sports Therapy, to bridge this gap and provide immediate care and rehabilitation.
 I now provide treatment and rehabilitation from day 1 to returning you to the game/sport you love and hopefully beyond to a better athlete than previously.

 Having been injured for a number of seasons I understand the psychological turmoil an athlete goes through when injured this has helped me to empathise with my clients to get the best out of a rehabilitation programme.

-I play football competively for a women's football team and also fit in golf and Crossfit.
+I play football competitively for a women's football team, enjoy getting out on the golf course and also fit in some Crossfit.

 I graduated university with First Class Honours in BSc (Hons) Sport and Exercise Therapy in 2022 from Anglia Ruskin University in Cambridge, I am also a member of The Society of Sports Therapists.

 During my degree, I gained experienced in treating in both clinic and sporting environments, this allowed me to gain exposure to a vast range of individuals, injuries and sports.
 In particular, I have worked with a semi-professional netball team, I have also worked at charity events such as the three peaks challenge, rugby and netball tournaments and half and full marathons.